bellenfanttyler/breakpoint/README.md

 ## Usage
 To use this project, follow these steps:

-1. Prepare your dataset: Place your input images in data/input/.
-These images should represent the envirnoments you want to inpaint objects into.
+1. Prepare your dataset: Place your input images in `data/input`.
+These images should represent the environments you want to inpaint objects into.
 2. Set your prompts: Create a prompts dictionary as shown in `notebooks\demo_notebook_tb_00.ipynb` with your desired prompts and corresponding object classes.
 3. Run the script: Execute dataset_generator.py to start generating the dataset.
 4. Check the results: The output images and YOLO formatted label text files will be saved in data/output/.